KoyaS/KoyaS/README.md

 # Hi, I'm Koya Saito 👋

 I'm currently a junior in college looking for ways to get ahead.
-This summer I'm a Software Development Intern at Fraunhofer USA Inc. Reach out if you have a cool project idea!
+I'm a Software Development Intern at Fraunhofer USA Inc but code in my free time.
+Reach out if you have a cool project idea!

 <div align="center">
   <a href="https://www.linkedin.com/in/koya-saito-bb9384173"><img alt="LinkedIn" src="https://img.shields.io/badge/Koya_Saito-%230077B5.svg?style=flat&logo=linkedin&logoColor=white"/></a>